 Pratik Parekh

 When handling telemetry data, many organizations face a familiar set of challenges: separate tools for logs and metrics, inconsistent or missing tags that weaken visibility and cost attribution, and high costs from low-value logs and high-cardinality metrics.
-Without a unified way to manage this telemetry, central teams can’t enforce data standards or stop low-value and malformed metrics from being ingested.
+Without a unified way to manage the telemetry, central teams can’t easily enforce data standards or stop low-value, malformed, or high-cardinality metrics from being ingested.
 This leads to visibility gaps and unnecessary spend.

-Datadog Observability Pipelines now supports metrics, giving organizations a single place to manage governance for both logs and metrics.
-With this update, teams can control ingestion costs by applying consistent tag policies, removing unnecessary or malformed metrics, and limiting the cardinality of tags.
+Datadog Observability Pipelines now supports metric data in addition to logs, giving organizations a single place to manage governance for both telemetry types.
+With this update, teams can control ingestion costs by applying consistent tag policies, removing unnecessary or malformed metrics, and limiting tag cardinality directly in the pipeline.
 This unified approach improves data quality, reduces tool sprawl, and simplifies the operational work required to maintain reliable, cost-efficient observability data.

 In this post, you’ll learn how to: